Sarohia94/Project-1-skinfirst/README.md

 ### Full Testing
 * Tested responsiveness with the different dimensions in dev tools and via [Responsive design checker](https://responsivedesignchecker.com/).
 * Tested website on mobile, tablet, laptop and desktop.
 * Tested on Chrome, Samsung internet and Microsoft edge.
+* Tested via peer review on mobile with Safari and on desktop with Mozilla Firefox, thanks to [Lane-Sawyer Thompson](https://github.com/LaneSawyerT).
 * Tested nav links and logo link.
 * Tested social media link.
 They open on to a new page as expected.
 * Tested sign up form.
 Fields left blank will flag up when attempting to sign up.

 ---